Fat burning Exercises That Really Work

 The Most Important Variable in Fat Burning

 The best workout for fat burning involves exercising at a high intensity level for a short duration, along with letting your body get adequate rest.
-When first starting out, most people are usually only able to handle 30 seconds of intense exercise at a time, followed up with a three-minute rest period.
+When starting out at first, most people are usually only able to handle 30 seconds of intense exercise at a time, followed up with a three-minute rest period.
 The pattern of 30 intense seconds followed up by three-minutes of rest should be done for 15 minutes, every other day.
-This method beats spending a half-hour walking on a treadmill at a steady pace, as the kind of interval training previously described provides an amazing 450 times more fat burning, thanks to the growth hormone intense exercise releases.
+This method beats spending half of the hour walking on a treadmill at a steady pace, as the kind of interval training previously described provides an amazing 450 times more fat burning, thanks to the growth hormone intense exercise releases.

-If you are interested in other kinds of exercises, focus on those that involve working your entire body.
-These types of exercises include sprinting, dancing, jumping rope and rowing, to name a few.
+If you are interested in other kinds of exercises, focus on those that involve your entire body working.
+These types of exercises include sprinting, dancing, jumping rope, and rowing, to name a few.

-Here are some useful references for comparing the relationship between fat burning hormones, foods and exercise.
-You can find it at: http://drberg.com/sevenprinciples.php.
+Here are some useful references for comparing the relationship between fat-burning hormones, foods, and exercise.